Press Releases

 Since 2017, the attorneys general of Connecticut, Delaware, Massachusetts, Minnesota, Rhode Island, and the District of Columbia, as well as 20 city and county governments in California, Colorado, Hawaii, Maryland, New Jersey, New York, South Carolina, and Washington, have filed lawsuits to hold major oil and gas companies accountable for deceiving the public about their products’ role in climate change.

-President Biden has voiced support for such lawsuits, and as a candidate, he pledged to order the Department of Justice to “strategically support ongoing plaintiff-driven climate litigation against polluters.”
+President Biden has support for such lawsuits, and as a candidate, he pledged to order the Department of Justice to “strategically support ongoing plaintiff-driven climate litigation against polluters.”

 In April, the six attorneys general wrote a letter to Attorney General Merrick Garland urging DOJ to reverse the positions it took in support of the fossil fuel defendants during the Trump administration, explaining that DOJ’s position undermines legal efforts to hold those companies accountable for climate harms in their states and contradicts President Biden’s pledge.